Grgur Branković: Family

 He was the eldest son of Đurađ Branković and Eirene Kantakouzene.
 He had three brothers (Todor, Stefan and Lazar) and two sisters (Mara and Catherine Cantacuzena).

 After the Ottomans captured Smederevo in 1439, Grgur was allowed to govern his father's former estates in southern Serbia, as Ottoman vassal.
 During the winter 1440, Grgurs' father and Serbian Despot Đurađ Branković traveled to Zeta with his wife and several hundred cavalry through the Ottoman province governed by Grgur. Đurađ had intention to mobilize forces to recover his lost territories of Serbian Despotate.
-In April 1441 the Ottomans, probably justifiably, accused Grgur for treason and dismissed him from his governorship.
+In April 1441 the Ottomans, probably justifiably, accused Grgur of treason and dismissed him from his governorship.
 On 8 May 1441 both Grgur and his brother Stefan were blinded, based on the order of Sultan Murad II.
 According to John Van Antwerp Fine, Jr. and Sima Ćirković, Grgur resurfaced in 1458, claiming the succession of the vacant throne of Serbian Despotate for himself or his son.
 Branković retreated to Hilandar where he took monastic vowes and monastic name German.
 He soon died there on 16 October 1459.
 His son was Vuk Grgurević the titular Despot of Serbia from 1471 until his death in 1485.